thomasfinstad/terraform-provider-vyos-rolling/docs/resources/load_balancing_wan_sticky_connections.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
-  Configure load-balancing⯯Configure Wide Area Network (WAN) load-balancing⯯Configure sticky connections
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. load-balancing⯯Configure Wide Area Network (WAN) load-balancing⯯Configure sticky connections
 ---

 # vyos_load_balancing_wan_sticky_connections (Resource)